Green Schoolyards

 Our partnerships are flourishing thanks to a grant the San Francisco Unified School District received from CalFire.
 We are excited to help establish stewardship programs at four public school campuses in Visitacion Valley, Bayview, and Portola.

-Nature in the City is proud to help bring these spaces to life by launching habitat stewardship programs at four newly greened campuses.
-These “gray-to-green” transformations will not only expand habitat and beauty on school grounds—they’ll also deepen the connection between schools and their surrounding neighborhoods.
+Nature in the City is proud to help launch habitat stewardship programs at four newly greened campuses.
+These “gray-to-green” transformations will not only expand habitat and beautify school grounds—they’ll also deepen the connection between schools and their surrounding neighborhoods.

-We aim to make it easy and joyful for students, teachers, and families to care for these new green spaces.
+We aim to make it easy and joyful for students, teachers, families, and neighbors to care for these new outdoor classrooms and biodiverse spaces.
 We support schools in setting up lasting, volunteer-powered stewardship programs rooted in community, learning, and care for the land.

 Partner Schools

-Get ready for outdoor learning among beautiful new native plants and trees with more biodiversity, and cooler campuses at Bret Harte Elementary School, Visitacion Valley Middle School, Phillip & Sala Burton High School, and Thurgood Marshall Academic High School.
+Get ready for outdoor learning among beautiful new native landscapes with more biodiversity, and cooler campuses.
+Check out our iNaturalist projects for our partner school sites: Bret Harte Elementary School, Visitacion Valley Middle School, Phillip & Sala Burton Academic High School, and Thurgood Marshall Academic High School.